cestef/blog.cstef.dev/src/content/blog/digital-garden.md

 ---
 title: Grow your own digital garden!
-description: A digital garden is a place to cultivate your thoughts and ideas, and share it with others.
+description: A digital garden is a place to cultivate your thoughts or ideas, and share it with others.
 tags: [digital-garden, blog, tutorial]
 date: 2024-09-09
 growth: seedling